ec500-software-engineering/exercise-2-ffmpeg-mmark9/README.md

 environment.

 ## Testing instructions
 To run the encoder tests, simply execute `pytest`.
-You can specify the video path using the `--video_path` switch.
-If `ffprobe` is not in your OS program path, you can specify the path to the binary using the `--ffprobe` switch.

 ## Measuring performance (Part 1 of assignment)
 A single instance of `ffmpeg` nearly 100% of cpu usage on a dual core with 2 hardware threads per core.